How it works

 Just talk — together

-Chat like you normally would.
-Messages, photos, a forwarded quote.
-Pango reads along in the thread and quietly keeps the budget, the schedule, and the lists current on the side — you never stop to file anything.
+Chat like you normally would — messages, photos, a forwarded quote.
+Pango reads along and keeps the budget, schedule, and lists current on the side.
+You never stop to file anything.

 04